How To Make an External Call With Microsoft Teams

 • Phone System isn’t a real PBX: The fundamental issue with Calling Plan is that it relies on Phone System as your control and reporting tool.
 Compared to a standard telephony solution, Phone System leaves a lot to be desired.
 For example, there is no call recording or user-specific reporting or controls.
 And the call queue management capabilities simply aren’t suited for high-volume environments.

-Fundamentally, Calling Plan is let down by Phone System — which cannot truly replicate the functionality of a real corporate telephony system.
-Calling Plan and Phone System will allow you to place external calls with Teams, but it’s unlikely to allow you to replace your existing phone system with Teams.
-This kind of defeats the point of unified communication, and it can be more expensive than more sophisticated, Direct Routing options.
+Calling Plan and Phone System allow you to make external calls with Teams, but it’s unlikely to allow you to replace your existing phone system with Teams.

-A Phone System licence also opens the door to “Direct Routing”.
-This option connects Teams to a standard PSTN (Public Switched Telephone Network) carrier, merging Teams with a traditional telephony network.
-With this option, Phone System effectively becomes a prerequisite licence, and is replaced by a real PBX in terms of functionally.
+With this option, Phone System becomes a prerequisite license, and is replaced by a real PBX in terms of functionality.

-Direct Routing is a truly unified solution.
-Not only will this option enable you to place external calls from Teams, it allows Teams to become the central hub of your entire telephone system.
-With Direct Routing, you can:
+Direct Routing doesn’t only enable you to make external calls from Teams, it allows Teams to become the central hub of your entire telephone system.

 • Unify your communication and collaboration infrastructure.